Mercedes hit in 9th, Chisox top Tigers; La Russa ties McGraw - WTMJ

 AP Sports Writer

+CHICAGO (AP) — Tony La Russa chose to wait at least another day to talk about what it means to tie John McGraw for second place on baseball’s all-time wins list.

+The Hall of Fame manager chose to focus instead on the Chicago White Sox’s latest victory.
+And it sure was a wild one.

-CHICAGO (AP) — Rookie Yermín Mercedes hit a game-ending single, Yasmani Grandal homered twice and the Chicago White Sox beat the Detroit Tigers 9-8 Friday night.
+Rookie Yermín Mercedes hit a game-ending single, Yasmani Grandal homered twice and the White Sox beat the Detroit Tigers 9-8 Friday night.

 Yoán Moncada got hit by a pitch from José Cisnero (0-3) leading off the ninth and moved to third on a single by José Abreu.